 We are to this day indebted to the founding fathers for their dedication and foresight.
 Their first effort as a Christian congregation was that of opening a Christian Day School.
 This was done in 1881 on Patch Street.
-In 1882, however, land was purchased on Foster Street, the present school site, and on this land a church, school and parsonage were soon built.
+In 1882, however, land was purchased on Foster Street, and on this land a church, school and parsonage were soon built.
 Land on Tamarack Avenue was purchased in 1903 for a cemetery.

 Although the second school building on Foster Street, as well as the church, were virtually destroyed by fire in the spring of 1929, the school was rebuilt by members by late fall of that year and was occupied until demolished to make room for the Foster Street school dedicated on August 25, 1957.